On the proper moduli spaces of smoothable K\"ahler-Einstein Fano varieties

-In general, if $X$ is smoothable K-semistable $\QQ$-Fano variety, then we know that the closure of its orbit contains a K-polystable $\QQ$-Fano variety $X_0$. \Blue{And as a consequence of volume convergence for Gromov-Hausdorff limit, we obtain that}
+In general, if $X$ is $\QQ$-Gorenstein smoothable K-semistable $\QQ$-Fano variety, then we know that the closure of its orbit contains a unique K-polystable $\QQ$-Fano variety $X_0$(cf. Theorem \ref{ss} and Remark \ref{r-smoothable}).
+And as a consequence of volume convergence for Gromov-Hausdorff limit, we obtain that

-are bounded from above; on the other hand the Cartier index of $K_{X}$ divides the Cartier index of $K_{X_0}$ , which is also bounded from above. \Blue{Therefore $X$ is contained in a bounded family (see e.g. \cite[Corollary 1.8]{HMX2014}).} \end{proof}
+are bounded from above; on the other hand the Cartier index of $K_{X}$ divides the Cartier index of $K_{X_0}$, which is also bounded from above thanks to work of \cite[Theorem 1.2]{DS2012}.
+Therefore $X$ is contained in a bounded family (see e.g. \cite[Corollary 1.8]{HMX2014}). \end{proof}